 The $706,000 in FY18 capital funds for the seven winning projects from the third PB cycle became available on July 1, 2017.
-The graphic below displays the status of each project as of March 21, 2018.
+The graphic below displays the status of each project as of June 2, 2021.
+Check out a map of the completed projects here.
 We'll continue to update this information as more work is completed.

 PB Cycle 3 Timeline

 - Planning, recruitment of OUTREACH COMMITTEE (May 2016)